-Rutgers, The State University of New Jersey is seeking a Temporary Research Assistant for the Center for Emerging and Re-emerging Pathogens within the New Jersey Medical School.
-Under the direction and mentorship of the Principal Investigator, the Temporary Research Assistant will perform and assist with immunology, cell biology, biochemistry, and molecular biology experiments exploring the innate immune response to intracellular bacterial pathogens.
+Rutgers, The State University of New Jersey is seeking a Temporary Research Assistant for the Department of Medicine within the New Jersey Medical School.
+Under the direction of the Principal Investigator, the Temporary Research Assistant is responsible for performing microbiology and genetic studies related to testing the effectiveness of compounds for anti-microbial activity.
+The new hire will also perform data entry, manuscript development, proposal assistance and other relevant scientific activities.

 Among the key duties of this position are the following: